XAgo

 Finally, I submitted the app to both stores.
 I also created a simple landing page.

-In the end I also posted on Product hunt and got into the top 10 for that day.
+I also launched on Product Hunt and landed in the top 10 that day.

 Home screen in light mode